Feeling distracted and struggling to get stuff done?

 That’s why you want to have a full calendar!
 Not a half-full calendar, but a full calendar and even schedule your free time.
 Just because it’s free or flexible time doesn’t mean you can’t be prepared for it.

-And if you had scheduled your time better beforehand, you wouldn’t need to work on your presentation after 6 pm because you would have probably finished it in your work time.
+And if you had scheduled your time better beforehand, you wouldn’t need to work on your presentation after 6 pm because you would have probably finished it during your work time.

 That’s the power of using your calendar to schedule everything.